CSharpBooks/Fundamentals/Collections.md

 ## Non-generic collections

-They are located in `System.Collections`.
+In the old days of C#, before we had generic collections, we had non-generic collections, like `ArrayList`.
 Since generic collections are infinitely more convenient to use, don't use the non-generic collections.
 However, some libraries may return instances of non-generic collections, and you'll need to deal with them.

 You can create a generic enumerable from a non-generic one by using `.Cast<T>()` and `.OfType<T>()` extension methods.